 If you force-quit your application through your system settings, your push notifications will not be sent.
 Launching the app again will re-enable your device to receive push notifications.

 AppboyFirebaseMessagingService Not Registered

 AndroidManifest.xml for push notifications to appear:

 If you are testing push over Wi-Fi, your firewall may be blocking ports necessary for FCM to receive messages.
-Please ensure that ports 5228, 5229 and 5230 are open.
-Additionally, since FCM doesn’t specify its IPs, also allow your firewall to accept outgoing connections to all IP addresses contained in the IP blocks listed in Google’s ASN of 15169.
+Please ensure that ports 5228, 5229, and 5230 are open.
+Additionally, since FCM doesn’t specify its IPs, you must also allow your firewall to accept outgoing connections to all IP addresses contained in the IP blocks listed in Google’s ASN of 15169.